-To find additional volunteer opportunities near Gwynedd Mercy University, you can contact agencies directly, view a map of our community partners or search a database of non-profits throughout Montgomery County, PA by visiting Info Link PA.
+To find additional volunteer opportunities near Gwynedd Mercy University, you can view a map of our community partners or search a database of non-profits throughout Montgomery County, PA by visiting Info Link PA.

 Campus Ministry offers service-immersion experiences during school breaks as part of Gwynedd Mercy University’s commitment to the Mercy tradition of service to society.
 Applications will be available in late October.
 Students, faculty and staff who participate in these experiences have a desire to:

 - Learn more about economic poverty, diversity and social justice

 - Live simply

 - Reflect on their experiences together as a community

 - Strengthen their leadership qualities and commitment for the future

 December 15-18: Advent Service Retreat

 - Students will spend three nights living at the Cranaleith Spiritual Center; giving service at local ministries during the day on Tuesday and Wednesday, and taking time out for prayerful reflection in the evenings.

 - Cost to students: $40 (Campus Ministry subsidizes the rest)